-NovaMind is great for teaching and learning, as it provides a number of unique and helpful features like the Suggesterator which suggests new ideas related to what you already have on your mind map.
+NovaMind is excellent for teaching and learning, as it provides a number of unique and helpful features like the Suggesterator which suggests new ideas related to what you already have on your mind map.

-Mind mapping is growing in popularity every single day and gaining an ever greater foothold within niche specific industries where information management is of critical importance.
+Mind mapping is growing in popularity every year and gaining an ever greater foothold within niche specific industries where information management is of critical importance.

-Here are a number of highly recommended free articles and online resources that will further help expand your understanding about this topic:
+Here are a number of highly recommended free articles and online resources that will further help expand your understanding of mind mapping: